-(d) A payoff statement must contain:

-- (1) the date on which it was prepared and the payoff amount as of that date, including the amount by type of each fee, charge, or other sum included within the payoff amount; - (2) the information reasonably necessary to calculate the payoff amount as of the requested payoff date, including the per diem interest amount; and - (3) the payment cutoff time, if any, the address or place where payment must be made, and any limitation as to the authorized method of payment. - (e) A payoff statement may contain the amount of any fees authorized under this section not included in the payoff amount. - (f) A secured creditor may not qualify a payoff amount or state that it is subject to change before the payoff date unless the payoff statement provides information sufficient to permit the entitled person or the person's authorized agent to request an updated payoff amount at no charge and to obtain that updated payoff amount during the secured creditor's normal business hours on the payoff date or the immediately preceding business day.
+- (d) The payoff statement must contain: - (1) the date on which it was prepared and the payoff amount as of that date, including the amount by type of each fee, charge, or other sum included within the payoff amount; - (2) the information reasonably necessary to calculate the payoff amount as of the requested payoff date, including the per diem interest amount; and - (3) the payment cutoff time, if any, the address or place where payment must be made, and any limitation as to the authorized method of payment. - (e) A secured creditor may not qualify a payoff amount or state that it is subject to change before the payoff date unless the payoff statement provides information sufficient to permit the entitled person or that person's authorized agent to request an updated payoff amount at no charge and to obtain that updated payoff amount during the secured creditor's normal business hours on the payoff date or the immediately preceding business day. - (f) A secured creditor must provide upon request one payoff statement without charge during any six-month period.
+A secured creditor may charge a fee of [\$25] for each additional request for a payoff statement during that six-month period.
+However, a secured creditor may not charge a fee for providing or delivering an updated payoff amount under

-- (g) A secured creditor must provide upon request one payoff statement without charge during any six-month period.
-A secured creditor may charge a fee of [\$25] for each additional payoff statement requested during that six-month period.
-However, a secured creditor may not charge a fee for providing an updated payoff amount under subsection (f) or a corrected payoff statement under Section 202(a). - (h) Unless the security instrument provides otherwise, a secured creditor is not required to send a payoff statement by means other than first-class mail.
-If the creditor agrees to send a statement by another means, it may charge a reasonable fee for complying with the requested manner of delivery. - (i) Except as otherwise provided in Section 205, if a secured creditor to which a notification has been given pursuant to subsection (a) does not send a timely payoff statement that substantially complies with subsection (d), the creditor is liable to the entitled person for any actual damages caused by the failure plus [\$500], but not punitive damages.
-A creditor that does not pay the damages provided in this subsection within 30 days after receipt of a notification demanding payment may also be liable for reasonable attorney's fees and costs.
+- subsection (e) or a corrected payoff statement under Section 202(a). - 2 (g) Unless the security instrument provides otherwise, a secured creditor may not 3 be required to send a payoff statement by means other than first-class mail.
+If the creditor agrees 4 to send a statement by another means, it may charge a reasonable fee for complying with the - (h) A secured creditor may include in a payoff statement the amount of any fees authorized under this section. - (i) Except as otherwise provided in Section 205, if a secured creditor does not send a timely payoff statement that substantially complies with subsection (d), the creditor is liable to the entitled person for the actual loss caused by the failure plus [\$500].
+A creditor that fails to pay the damages provided in this subsection within 30 days after receipt of a notification demanding payment may also be liable for reasonable attorney's fees and costs.